 Substantial performance and seven important events

-It is defined slightly different by each province, state or country where you practise but in Canada Substantial Performance is defined by the Canadian Construction Documents Committee (CCDC) as:
+It is defined slightly differently by each province, state or country where you practise but in Canada substantial performance is defined by the Canadian Construction Documents Committee (CCDC) as:

 “…when the work is ready for use or is being used for the purpose intended and is so certified by the consultant.” .